 Goals for Beginner class:

-For the first 2-3 classes, we will build foundation skills needed before we can start agility-specific training:
+The first 2-3 classes will build foundation skills needed before starting agility-specific training:

 (1) learn theory and application of positive reinforcement (clicker) training,

-(2) become more relevant and valuable to our dogs so they pay attention to us, &
+(2) learn how to become more relevant and valuable to our dogs so they pay attention to us, &

-(3) accustom our dogs to the class environment.
+(3) accustom our dogs to the class/group environment.

 (1) teach handlers (humans) how to apply positive reinforcement (clicker) training to agility,